-Yvonne Jacobs, president, and Bright Future Foundation board member, updated the Bright Future Foundation’s safe house, Freedom Ranch.
+Yvonne Jacobs, Bright Future Foundation board member, updated the Bright Future Foundation’s safe house, Freedom Ranch.
 This space is where victims of domestic abuse flee, and sometimes live, for months on end.
 After the refresh, the house feels like a home and not a shelter.
 Thanks to our clients who donated their gently used furnishings so we could bring the safe house to life.
 The warehouse team delivers the wares gratis – and always help with the heavy lifting, picture hanging and any other last-minute installation needs.
 Additionally, Yvonne and Maegan McKean, are Buddy Mentors for Bright Future Foundation, influencing lives of the younger generation.

 One man’s trash… after our huge warehouse sale last summer we still had a few quality items that didn’t sell.
 We were able to donate them to the Habitat for Humanity ReStore in Eagle.
 Proceeds from that store go directly to helping fund new homes for locals.
 Later this year we will host a team to help build more homes at Stratton Flats in Gypsum.
 Oh – and we got to party for the cause at the annual Carpenter’s Ball held one wintery evening in March at the Hyatt in Beaver Creek.

 YouthPower365 hosted a fabulous fashion show, where founder and creative director Beth Slifer modeled top fashion on the runway.
 All proceeds go to the extraordinary Girl PowHER program, which gives girls in middle and high school the chance to learn, explore, create and recreate.